SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

 ### Topic {#topic}

-MQTT Connect topics are mapped to the Messaging Service subscriptions of the same name.
+MQTT Service topics are mapped to the Messaging Service subscriptions of the same name.
 The Messaging Service subscriptions reliably store the topic messages for asynchronous processing.
-The messages stored on these subscriptions can be consumed using a dedicated [Java Client](/device-integration/mqtt-connect#java-client).
+The messages stored on these subscriptions can be consumed using a dedicated [Java Client](/device-integration/mqtt-service#java-client).

 #### Topic restrictions {#topic-restrictions}

-MQTT Connect does not impose any topic structure.
+MQTT Service does not impose any topic structure.
 There are just a few topic names which are reserved for historic purposes and future use, namely:
 * all [SmartREST 2.0](/smartrest/smartrest-two) related topics
 * `error`
 * `devicecontrol/notifications`